azureossd/azureossd.github.io/_posts/2023-02-09-troubleshooting-nodejs-deployments-on-appservice-linux.md

     ![Oxy debug log](/media/2023/02/nodejs-deployment-01.png)
 - Also review if you have any of the [App Settings](https://github.com/microsoft/Oryx/blob/main/doc/configuration.md) that Oryx uses and validate if the settings are correct.
-- If you are using VNET integration, then review if the [Oryx CDN endpoint](https://github.com/microsoft/Oryx/blob/main/doc/hosts/appservice.md#network-dependencies) being allowed.
+- If you are using VNET integration and getting the following errors:
+    - `Http request to retrieve the SDKs available to download from 'https://oryx-cdn.microsoft.io' failed.
+Please ensure that your network configuration allows traffic to required Oryx dependencies  as documented in 'https://github.com/microsoft/Oryx/blob/main/doc/hosts/appservice.md#network-dependencies'`
+    - `Error: System.AggregateException: One or more errors occurred.
+(A task was canceled.)
+ ---> System.Threading.Tasks.TaskCanceledException: A task was canceled.
+   --- End of inner exception stack trace --- at System.Threading.Tasks.Task`1.GetResultCore(Boolean waitCompletionNotification) at System.Threading.Tasks.Task`1.get_Result()
+   at Microsoft.Oryx.BuildScriptGenerator.SdkStorageVersionProviderBase.GetAvailableVersionsFromStorage(String platformName)`

+        Review if the [Oryx CDN endpoint](https://github.com/microsoft/Oryx/blob/main/doc/hosts/appservice.md#network-dependencies) is whitelisted in VNET.
+> **Note**: For Azure Functions, you need to review stack trace.

 ##  Angular CLI requires a minimum Nodejs version